 There are a few other features in this AP-265/270 that I have not covered but they are less important although can be fun and useful depending on the playing skill level you are at and the type of music you will be playing.
 One of the more requested features these days is to have a USB output to an external device such as an iPad.
 The AP-265/270 is USB equipped and I use iPad in my teaching studio quite often and some of those iPad apps are really amazing.
 They can teach kids and adults some important musical fundamentals in an exciting visually pleasing way which helps people to learn to play more easily and many times more quickly while learning important aspects of music theory and live play.

-So here’s the bottom line; The Casio AP-265/270 is a lower priced digital piano with some good features in an attractive smaller traditional furniture style cabinet with matching piano bench, sliding key cover, and privacy panel with features that focus on a reasonably good piano playing experience.
+So here’s the bottom line; the Casio AP-265/270 is a lower priced digital piano with some good features in an attractive smaller traditional furniture style cabinet with matching piano bench, sliding key cover, and privacy panel with features that focus on a reasonably good piano playing experience.
 But as I mentioned earlier, the internal speaker system is disappointing in this price range just like other brands that have a low power speaker system.
 I would instead recommend to spend a little bit more to get something from Casio, such as the impressive PX-870, that can put out a fuller, richer, and more realistic piano sound.

 If you want more info on new digital pianos and LOWER PRICES than internet discounts, please email me at tim@azpianowholesale.com or call direct at 602-571-1864.